 The last time people in general took an active interest in Sweden as a nation-state was at the turn of the century, around 1900, when national-romantic winds were blowing through the country and folklore societies and local history museums were established.
 It was then that 6th June first became a day of celebration.

-King Carl XVI Gustaf and Queen Sylvia attend National Day celebrations at Skansen
+King Carl XVI Gustaf and Queen Sylvia attend National Day celebrations at Skansen in Stockholm

 In 2004, the Swedish parliament voted to make it a public holiday, which may cause people to become more interested in celebrating it.
 The final decision took decades to reach − various proposals had been discussed under a succession of governments.